rex201899/scope/README.md

-# scope
+# ReadMe for Scope Repo
-scope includes all components of a the oscilloscope project
+This scope repo includes all components of a the oscilloscope project